|Elliott Sound Products||The Whys And Wherefores of Guitar, Bass and Keyboard Amps|

 The majority of intelligence and energy of keyboards is in the mid-range, the band of frequencies from about 180Hz to 1200Hz (Roughly F3 to D6) that cover the fundamental frequencies of the most used section of any keyboard instrument.
 If this section is not treated with the respect it deserves, it will be difficult to obtain a good, clean sound from the majority of instruments.

-Obviously, the power required will depend on the volume at which the musician intends to play, but 100 watts would have been a minimum for all but the quietest bands.
-In a rock band this may have to be increased to around 1000 watts, with 450 watts on bass, 450 watts on midrange and 100 watts for treble.
+Obviously, the power required will depend on the volume at which the musician intends to play, but 100 watts is a minimum for all but the quietest bands.
+In a rock band this may have to be increased to around 1000 watts, with perhaps 500 watts on bass, 400 watts on midrange and 100 watts for treble.

 An exclusively mid-range enclosure should not use speakers larger than 300mm (12') if a good transient response is to be obtained, and a flat frequency response is desirable.